 Skin surface procedures—Surgery using lasers, chemical peels, or derma-abrasion to improve the smoothness of the skin.

 Non-surgical procedures—Techniques such as chemical peels, microdermabrasion, and injectables.
-Injectables are medications that can be placed under the skin to improv the appearance of the face, such as botox, collagen, Restylane, and other fillers.
+Injectables are medications that can be placed under the skin to improve the appearance of the face, such as botox, collagen, Restylane, and other fillers.

-How do I find a surgeon?
+How do I Find a Surgeon?

 The Academy can recommend a board-certified otolaryngologist in your area who has a specific interest in facial plastic surgery.
 A reputable surgeon will take a thorough patient history and advise you on the best procedure for you.
-Patients should also be cautious not to be swayed by doctors who have the latest equipment, but should instead focus on finding the provider who possesses the skills, expertise, and experience necessary to choose the right treatment method for each individual.
+Patients should also be cautious not to be swayed by doctors who have the latest equipment but should instead focus on finding the provider who possesses the skills, expertise, and experience necessary to choose the right treatment method for each individual.

 Your surgeon should discuss the procedure, risks, and recovery with you.
 Knowing what to expect will put you more at ease.
 You should ask how many of the particular type of procedures the surgeon has performed, and how often.
 You should also know what sort of preparation plans you need to make, how long the procedure will take, and any associated risks.
 Your surgeon should advise you about any medications you should avoid before your surgery.